dejan/tailtopic/README.md

 Or, if you want to tail *requests* topic with Avro serialized messages and if *kfk001* is one of the Kafka brokers and the schema registry is reachable on the same host then just change the topic name and decoder (-d) flag to avro:

     tailtopic -b kfk001 -d avro requests

-You can also run the command from a container:

-    docker run desimic/tailtopic -b kfk001 -o earliest -d logins

 ## Development